gloliva/GroovePortal/README.md

 ## Mechanics

-### Warping, Layers, and Multidimensionality
+### Layers, Warping, and Multidimensionality

-Only one 2D plane, or "layer", is seen at a time.
-Points are placed on this layer to represent a horizontal and vertical relationship between these points in a 2D space.
-As the user moves the cursor throughout this space, the samples are blended together depending on the strength
+Only one 2D plane, or "layer", is visualized and explored at a time.
+Points are placed on this layer to represent a horizontal and vertical relationship between these points in the current layer.
+As the user moves the cursor throughout this space, the samples are blended together depending on the "strength" of the Point (see [Point Parameters](###point-parameters) below). <!-- markdownlint-disable-line -->

+Each point can be "warped" into, which creates another another layer *within* the point.
+This point then acts as a gateway or "portal" to and from these two layers.

-This is the "multidimensional" component of GroovePortal, each and every point can be warped into to create another layer of samples.
-This can be used to create extremely deep and "skewed trees", highly dense and "balanced tree", and everything in between.
-It is the user who decides which points can be warped into and how many layers exist within each point depending on the relationship they are trying to represent and explore.
+This is the "multidimensional" component of GroovePortal, each and every point can be warped into to create another layer of samples that is centered around the warp point / portal.
+This can be used to create extremely deep and "skewed trees", highly dense and "balanced trees", and everything in between.
+Going deeper into each point and adding additional layers increases the dimensions of the performane space.

+The user decides which points can be warped into and how many layers exist within each point depending on the relationship they are trying to represent and explore.

 ### Point Parameters